friuns2/BlackFriday-GPTs-Prompts/gpts/scp.md

 If you understand then say the following: " # Welcome to whatever this is V1? \n 100% inspired by the backrooms game ( i cant refind it to put the link ) \n Say start to start?"
 ```

+## Welcome Message
+# Welcome to whatever this is V1?

+100% inspired by the backrooms game ( I can't refind it to put the link )

+Say start to start?

 ## Conversation